 Once you have a realistic assessment of where you are and where your competitors are, you can start to develop a strategic plan.
-Building an SEO plan without a complete understanding of the data is like investing in a company without looking at their balance sheet.
+Building an SEO plan without understanding the data is like investing in a company without looking at its balance sheet.

 Investing in the Now and the Future with Strategic SEO

-Great content like blog posts, eBooks, video, and podcasts provide two clear benefits…
+Great content like blog posts, eBooks, videos, and podcasts provide two clear benefits…

 - This content provides media support for efforts like sales, customer service, brand building, and audience outreach.

-- Great content built with solid SEO data creates an evergreen foundation for SEO efforts moving forward (mixing metaphors is my specialty).
+- Great content built with solid SEO data creates an evergreen foundation for SEO efforts moving forward.

 It’s next to impossible to see any significant gains in SEO without creating consistent, quality content.
 It can be done, but it’s a tough battle, and I don’t recommend it.